nordic-institute/x-road-catalog/BUILD.md

 Profiles can be used to configure different features in X-Road Catalog.
 By default, X-Road Catalog supports 1 profile, the `default` profile with all configurations in place.

-For Finland's national business registry, a feature flag is used to enable fetching additional data from the registry.
-The flag is `xroad-catalog.country.fi.enabled` and it is set to `false` by default.
-When the flag is set to `true`, corresponding features will be enabled.
+Fetching additional data from the Finnish Business Registry and the Suomi.fi Finnish Service Catalogue can enabled using the `xroad-catalog.country.fi.enabled` flag.
+When the flag is set to `true`, fetching the data is enabled.

-X-Road Catalog supports adding new profiles.
-For example, new country-specific features should be added by creating a new country-specific profile.
+The default value is `false`.